Department of Computer Science (University of Toronto): History

-Computer science at the University of Toronto has been a subject of teaching and research since 1945, beginning with the Committee on Computing Machines.
-Formed in 1945 by professors Sam Beatty, Bernard Griffith, and V. G. Smith, the committee created Canada’s first Computation Centre in a room inside the Physics Building in 1947.
+The Committee on Computing Machines, formed in 1945 by professors Sam Beatty, Bernard Griffith, and V. G. Smith, created Canada's first Computation Centre in a room inside the Physics Building in 1947.
 They developed the University of Toronto Electronic Computer (UTEC), the first computer in Canada and one of the first working electronic computer prototypes in the world.

-The first formal computer science department was established in 1964 and helped develop one of the earliest interactive computer animation systems in 1967.
-Computer Science faculty worked to expand Alan Turing’s theory of computability to include efficiency, and conducted early work on touchscreen technology in the 1980s.
+The university's first formal computer science department, the Faculty of Arts and Science's Department of Computer Science, was established in 1964 and helped develop one of the earliest interactive computer animation systems in 1967.
+Computer Science faculty worked to expand Alan Turing's theory of computability to include efficiency, and conducted early work on touchscreen technology in the 1980s.
+The University of Toronto Mississauga established its Department of Mathematical and Computational Sciences (MCS) in 2003 when the campus separated from the Faculty of Arts and Science and became its own undergraduate division.